Download the print version (version 4.0)

 When must an entity correct CDR data?

-13.13 Privacy Safeguard 13 and CDR Rule 7.15 require an entity to correct or include a qualifying statement with CDR data after the CDR consumer has requested their CDR data be corrected, unless the entity does not consider a correction or statement to be appropriate.
+13.15 Privacy Safeguard 13 and rule 7.15 of the CDR Rules require an entity to correct or include a qualifying statement with CDR data (other than AEMO data) within 10 business days after the CDR consumer has requested their CDR data be corrected, unless the entity does not consider a correction or qualifying statement to be appropriate.

 Acknowledging receipt of correction requests

-13.14 When a consumer makes a request to correct their CDR data, CDR Rule 7.15(a) requires the entity to acknowledge receipt of a correction request as soon as practicable.
+13.17 When a consumer makes a request to correct their CDR data, subrule 7.15(a) of the CDR Rules requires the entity to acknowledge receipt of the correction request as soon as practicable.

-13.15 An entity must acknowledge they have received the correction request.
+13.18 An entity must acknowledge it has received the correction request.
 It is best practice for an entity to update the consumer dashboard to reflect that a correction request has been received, provided the consumer dashboard has such a functionality.

-13.16 However, it is not a requirement that this acknowledgement be in writing or through the dashboard.
+13.19 However, it is not a requirement that this acknowledgement be in writing or through the dashboard.
 For example, acknowledgement provided by other electronic means or over the phone is sufficient.
-Where an entity acknowledges receipt over the phone, it could also make a record of this as evidence that it has complied with CDR Rule 7.15(a).
+Where an entity acknowledges receipt over the phone, it is best practice to also make a record of this as evidence that it has complied with subrule 7.15(a) of the CDR Rules.

 Taking action to correct, or qualify, the CDR data

-13.18 CDR Rule 7.15 requires an entity that receives a correction request to either:
+13.21 Rule 7.15 of the CDR Rules requires an entity that receives a correction request relating to CDR data (that is not AEMO data) to either:

 - correct the CDR data, or